 Some posts on this site contain affiliate links.
 If you book or purchase something through one of these links, I may earn a small commission at no extra cost to you.
 Read the full disclosure policy here.

-This year, Wineries of Niagara-on-the-Lake launches its new event, Dig Our Roots.
+In 2018, Wineries of Niagara-on-the-Lake launched its new event, Dig Our Roots.
 Happening on April 6-8, Dig Our Roots focuses on the Niagara-on-the-Lake Appellation and the area’s land, history and culture that make the wineries and wines unique and special.

 For the event, 22 participating wineries offer over 25 unique winery experiences that showcase their wines, winemakers and the appellation.
-Starting at $25, some of the experiences include:
+Starting at $25.
+Here are some examples.

 A brief background on the Niagara-on-the-Lake appellation: